The Essential Guide to Building a Brand Identity That Feels Like You

 What’s the difference between brand identity and brand strategy?

 Brand strategy is the thinking behind your brand - your purpose, values, audience, positioning and long-term vision.
 Brand identity is the expression of that strategy - the visuals, voice, personality and presence people experience.
-When strategy comes first, identity becomes clear, confident and aligned with growth.
+Strategy always comes first.

 Recommended read: Confused About Brand Strategy and Brand Identity?
 Here's What You Actually Need